ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 For more information on minimum Python versions, see the :ref:`support matrix <support_life>`.

 #.
-Set up a virtual environment in which to install the dependencies
+Set up a virtual environment in which to install dependencies.

    .. code-block:: bash